 When friends heard I was going to visit Colombia several of them asked, "Isn't it dangerous?"
-"What about the drug trade?"
-Other people I met who had traveled to Colombia recently said that Bogota was interesting, and Cartagena was a wonderful resort city partly wrapped in an ancient wall.
+Some said, "What about the drug trade?"
+Other people I met who had traveled to Colombia recently said that Bogota was very interesting, and Cartagena was a wonderful resort city partly wrapped in an ancient wall.
+I was told that both were well worth seeing and surprisingly safe.

-I had trepidations but kept them to myself - and after a week-long visit to this South America country I have to agree with the travelers who've visited Colombia in recent years.
+I had trepidations but kept them to myself before setting out.
+But, after a week-long visit to this South American country I have to agree with the travelers who've visited Colombia in recent years.
+Things have changed, and travel has gotten much safer there.
+It is a place that is far different from the one we saw on the news a decade ago.
+For adventurous travelers, it is worthy destination.

 Sitting in an open-air bar atop the wall surrounding Cartagena's oldest section, now a UNESCO Heritage Site, we watched the sun turn the clouds into flames as it sank into the sea.
-Turning our heads we caught the rosy afterglow lighting up streets lined with Spanish Colonial buildings.
-I was glad I got on that plane.
+Turning our heads we... caught the rosy afterglow lighting up streets lined with Spanish Colonial buildings.
+I was glad I got on that plane, and should you choose to visit, you will be too.

 01 of 06